 Q: Do You Bill Per-Storage Unit, Per-Machine, Per-Employee, Per-User or Something Else?

-This answer depends on your situation.
+In this case, managed backup pricing depends on your situation.
 In general, billing per storage unit (e.g., per gigabyte) of data that you back up is the simplest approach.
 It is also handy because you can price your service based on bundles (e.g., you can charge a set rate for the first 500 gigabytes of backed-up data, then another rate for the next 500-gigabyte bundle, and so on).

 Per-user, per-machine and other pricing models can make sense in certain situations.
 For more on this topic, check out our guide on pricing models: